XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

   * none of the prior queued transactions affect the ability of subsequent transactions to claim a fee.

-Currently, there is an additional restriction that the queue can not work with transactions using the `sfPreviousTxnID` or `sfAccountTxnID` fields.
+Currently, there is an additional restriction that the queue cannot work with transactions using the `sfPreviousTxnID` or `sfAccountTxnID` fields.
 `sfPreviousTxnID` is deprecated and shouldn't be used anyway.
 Future development will make the queue aware of `sfAccountTxnID` mechanisms.